 Norman Dello Joio

-Norman Dello Joio (born Nicodemo DeGioio on 24 January 1913; died 24 July 2008; the spelling "Gioio" was later anglicized to "Joio") was born in New York City to Italian immigrants and began his musical career as organist and choir director at the Star of the Sea Church on City Island in New York at age 14.
+Norman Dello Joio (born Nicodemo DeGioio on 24 January 1913, New York City; died 24 July 2008, East Hampton, N.Y.) was born to Italian immigrants and began his musical career as organist and choir director at the Star of the Sea Church on City Island in New York at age 14.
 His father was an organist, pianist, and vocal coach and coached many opera stars from the Metropolitan Opera.
 He taught Norman piano starting at the age of four.
 In his teens, Norman began studying organ with his godfather, Pietro Yon, who was the organist at Saint Patrick's Cathedral.
 In 1939, he received a scholarship to the Juilliard School of Music, where he studied composition with Bernard Wagenaar.

 Dello Joio taught at Sarah Lawrence College, the Mannes College of Music, and was Professor of Music and Dean of the Fine and Applied Arts School of Boston University.
 From 1959 until 1973, he directed the Ford Foundation’s Contemporary Music Project, which placed young composers in high schools who were salaried to compose music for school ensembles and programs.
 The project placed about ninety composers, many who successfully continued their careers.